 Parent should treat children respectfully and equally, both kindly and firmly, and they should be flexible in providing structure for the child.

-Now, I’ll provide guidelines regarding the parents’ “optimal” tretment of children, and invite you to think about leveling up your game by investing time or money into your personal-growth and get empowered to be the best parent you can be.
+Now, I’ll provide guidelines regarding the parents’ “optimal” tretment of children, and invite you to think about what you can do today to start treating your child like you both deserve.

 Let’s jump right in and explore this further!